j1638j/Practice/README.md

-# GitPractice
+# Practice
-This is me practicing how to use Git
+This is me practicing how to use Git, HTML, CSS, JavaScript, etc.